rissole/viviansimulator/README.md

-You too can experience this.
+You too can live this dream.

 ## How to play
 1. Type as fast as you can.
 Seriously.
 That's how you start the game.